privacybydesign/irmamobile/README.md

       echo 'export ANDROID_HOME="$HOME/Android/Sdk"' >> "$HOME/.bashrc"
       echo 'export PATH="$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools:$HOME/Android/flutter/bin:$PATH"' >> "$HOME/.bashrc"

-* Setup dep dependencies: `make dep-ensure`.
-This will install a local go and dep if no global ones on your `PATH` are found.
 * Create the irmagobridge: `make irmagobridge-android`.
 This will use a local go version of no global one on your `PATH` is found.
 * Start an emulator or connect a device via USB and run the flutter project: `flutter run`.
 You can